joseywoermann/pihole-blocklists/lists/chip/README.md

-# joseys personal blocklist - CHIP extension
+# joseys personal blocklist - chip.de extension

 This hosts file compiles domains used by chip.de's downloads server which is known for being an ad- & malware-hotspot.